GT-ARC/opaca-core/doc/auth.md

 ### Requiring Platform Authentication

 By default, authentication is not required.
 To change that, set the `REQUIRE_AUTH` environment variable to `true`.
-Also, you will have to specify a "secret" and admin-password.
+Even if authentication is not _required_, it is _enabled_ and can be used to create new Users, log in and invoke actions as those users.
+This is so that Container Login (see below) is properly usable even if no platform login is required.
+Otherwise, container-login tokens would be associated with the default user, which may not be desirable if the platform is used by multiple users.
+For logging in as a user, you have to specify a "secret" and (if auth is required) an admin-password.
 All of those are set via Environment Variables, either in the Docker Compose or using `export` (or equivalent) before starting the container, e.g.:

 ```bash
 export REQUIRE_AUTH=true
 export SECRET=...
 export PLATFORM_ADMIN_PWD=...
 ```

-**NOTE:** Even if authentication is not _required_, it is _enabled_ and can be used to create new Users, log in and invoke actions as those users.
-This is so that Container Login (see below) is properly usable even if no platform login is required.
-Otherwise, container-login tokens would be associated with the default user, which may not be desirable if the platform is used by multiple users.

 Please refer to the [User Management](user-management.md) documentation on how to add additional users to the system.